 the elements of stream y will be double those of the corresponding stream x.
 So, if x is [0, 1, 2] at some point then from some later point onwards, the first 3 elements of y will be [0, 2, 4].

 The statement that creates an agent is used just like any other Python statement.
 For example, you use standard Python programming to create agents that, in turn, create other agents.
 Also, exactly as Python allows you to define a more powerful function by embedding other functions, you can create more powerful agents by embedding component agents.
-All you need to develop streaming applications is Python and the library of IoTPy wrapper functions.

 Example: illustrating standard python programming for streams